hayleylim05/Ministry-Portal/README.md

 # Web Portal for Church Ministries

-A web portal built for church ministries to centralise announcements, resources and information for Co-workers (i.e. the Co-workers handbook).
+A web portal built for church ministries to **centralise announcements, resources and information for Co-workers**.

 This was built for Church of Singapore's Music Ministry but any other church ministry is welcome to use this and adapt this as needed for your ministry.